RachaelInnes/Project_3_Mens-Tennis/README.md

  restriction.

  ### Reproducing the extracted json file from PostgresSQL
- - Import the three cvs files from the data folder to the created tables in reverse order in the .sql file as follows:
+ - Import the three cvs files from the data folder to the created tables in reverse order in the .sql file or follows:
   1. world_coordinates
   2. countries and then
   3. Mens_Tennis_Grand_Slam_Winner